-- in case of an eruption at JM, which is the probability that airports in Iceland and U.K. will be affected by the presence of ash? - which is the probability to exceed a predefined hazardous temporal persistence of unsafe flight conditions? - 60 - which flight level (FL) is likely to be predominantly affected by critical concentrations of volcanic ash?
+- 60 1999-2020 (21 years).
+The meteorological data have been obtained from the ERA5 reanalysis dataset and FALL3D used to generate thousands of simulations per representative eruptive scenario.
+As a result, the following questions are answered: - which is the probability that, in case of an eruption at JM, the ash cloud concentration will exceed the critical conditions for safe flights within a domain extending down to the U.K. airspace after 3, 6, 12, 18, and 24 hours since the beginning of the eruption? - 65 in case of an eruption at JM, which is the probability that airports in Iceland and the U.K. will be affected by the presence of ash? - which is the probability to exceed a predefined hazardous temporal persistence of unsafe flight conditions? - which flight level (FL) is likely to be predominantly affected by critical concentrations of volcanic ash?

 The rest of the paper is organized as follows: Section 2 provides a historical overview of the Holocene volcanic activity of JM volcano.
-Section 3 describes the most likely eruptive classes based on the five historical known eruptions of JM, fits them into a PDF for the total erupted volume, addresses a novel strategy to treat and describes the styles of pulsating eruptions.
-Sections 4 and 5 present results and discussions, and finally, Section 6 concludes the study.
+Section 3 describes the most likely eruptive classes based on the five historical known eruptions of JM, fits them into a PDF for the total erupted volume, addresses a novel strategy to treat, and describes the styles of pulsating eruptions.
+Sections 4 and 5 present results and discussions.
+Finally, Section 6 concludes the study.

-65 2 Jan Mayen Volcanism
+2 Jan Mayen Volcanism

-JM is a Norwegian volcanic island located in the North-Atlantic Ocean at 71° N, 8° W around 600 km North of Iceland, in the Norwegian Greenland Sea (Fig. 1).
-According to Kandilarov et al. (2012); Larsen et al. (2021), Jan Mayen microcontinent (JMMC, Fig. 2a) is a structural entity enclosing the Jan Mayen Ridge (JMR) and the surrounding area, including the Jan Mayen Basin (JMB), the Jan Mayen Basin South (JMBS), the Jan Mayen Trough (JMT), and the Southern Ridge Complex

-- 70 (SRC) (see Fig. 2b).
-To the north, JMMC is bordered by the Jan Mayen Fracture Zone (JMFZ) and the volcanic complex of Jan Mayen Island, while to the South, East and West it borders by the NE coastal shelf of Iceland (NIS), the Norway Basin and the Kolbeinsey Ridge (KBR), respectively (Fig. 2a).
-Although the historic activity reports at least five eruptive periods over the last 200 years (since the discovering of the island at the beginning of the 17th century) (Gjerløw et al., 2016), its Holocene eruptive history is basically unknown.
-In this sense, the eruptive history of JM comprises only a very few distal sediment - 75 cores as well as lava flows and tephra deposits from eruptions on the ice-free parts of the Beerenberg volcano.
-Distal records as trachytic tephra found in Ireland (Hunt, 2004) and basaltic tephra found in older sediment-records in the North-Atlantic (Lacasse and Garbe-Schönberg, 2001; Brendryen et al., 2010; Voelker and Haffidason, 2015) or in Greenland ice-cores (Abbott and Davies, 2012) have shown the potential for explosive ash-forming eruptions whose size, frequency, and potential impact are, however, uncertain.
-According to Imsland (1978), explosive hydromagmatic eruptions were common earlier in the history - 80 of JM.
-Nevertheless, as the island grew above sea level, such eruptions became less frequent and the volcanism essentially localized on two different regions: 1) the Beerenberg central volcano and its flank eruptions in northeastern part (called Nord-Jan) and, 2) the volcanic ridge extending from the middle to the southwestern part (called Midt-Jan and Sør-Jan respectively).
-On one hand, considering that the higher altitudes of the volcano are ice-covered and glacier tongues extend down to sea level at several locations, the Holocene eruptions from the summit crater are difficult to map and no tephra layers have been - 85 positively linked to eruptions from the summit.
-Only a few land-based tephra records on the ice-free areas of Beerenberg have been mapped with some detail.
-Based on several sediment cores, Gjerløw et al. (2016) concludes that the Holocene volcanism on Beerenberg has been effusive or mildly explosive.
-As a result, the most common forms of recognized volcanic activity at Beerenberg are flank eruptions in the form of basaltic fissure and Strombolian to violent Strombolian eruptions.
-Eruption
+- JM is a Norwegian volcanic island located in the North-Atlantic Ocean at 71° N, 8° W around 600 km North of Iceland, in the Norwegian Greenland Sea (Fig. 1).
+According to Kandilarov et al. (2012); Larsen et al. (2021), the Jan Mayen microcontinent (JMMC, Fig. 2a) is a structural entity enclosing the Jan Mayen Ridge (JMR) and the surrounding area, including the Jan Mayen Basin (JMB), the Jan Mayen Basin South (JMBS), the Jan Mayen Trough (JMT), and the Southern Ridge Complex (SRC) (see Fig. 2b).
+To the north, JMMC is bordered by the Jan Mayen Fracture Zone (JMFZ) and the volcanic complex of Jan Mayen Island, while to the South, East, and West it is bordered by the NE coastal shelf of Iceland (NIS), the Norway Basin, and the - 80 Kolbeinsey Ridge (KBR) respectively (Fig. 2a).
+Although the historical activity reports at least five eruptive periods over the last 200 years (since the discovering of the island at the beginning of the 17th century) (Gjerløw et al., 2016), its Holocene eruptive history is basically unknown.
+In this sense, the eruptive history of JM comprises only a very few distal sediment cores as well as lava flows and tephra deposits from eruptions on the ice-free parts of the Beerenberg volcano.
+Distal records as trachytic tephra found in Ireland (Hunt, 2004) and basaltic tephra found in older sediment-records in the North-Atlantic - 85 (Lacasse and Garbe-Schönberg, 2001; Brendryen et al., 2010; Voelker and Haflidason, 2015) and in Greenland ice-cores (Abbott and Davies, 2012) have shown the potential for explosive ash-forming eruptions whose size, frequency, and potential impact are, however, uncertain.
+According to Imsland (1978), explosive hydromagmatic eruptions were common earlier in